 1. Align the screw holes on the base cover with the screw holes on the palm-rest and keyboard assembly and snap the base cover to the palm-rest and keyboard assembly.
 2. Tighten the three captive screws that secure the base cover to the palm-rest and keyboard assembly.
-3. Replace the three screws (M2x4) that secure the base cover to the palm-rest and keyboard assembly.
+3. Replace the two screws (M2x4) that secure the base cover to the palm-rest and keyboard assembly.
+4. Replace the screw (M2x3) that secures the base cover to the palm-rest and keyboard assembly.